ibm-icpa-coffeeshop/gitops/README.md

 ### Pre-requisites

-This GitOps project assumes that the following already exists in your deployment cluster:
+This GitOps project assumes that the following already exists in your deployment **OpenShift** cluster:

 1. The Appsody Operator